rahul3402/bandits-simulation/README.md

-# bandits-simulation
+# Bandits-Simulation
-Simulation of different strategies for the multi-armed bandit problem.
+## Simulation of different strategies for the multi-armed bandit problem.